-The logged-on user removes a counter by selecting the relevant codelist in editing mode and removing it with the action Delete this counter.
+The user removes the counter by selecting the relevant counter in editing mode and removing it with the action "Delete this counter".

-After saving, the counter is available to the logged-on user in the basic view of settings of the Counters folder.
+After saving, the counter is available to the logged-on user in the basic view of settings of the "Counters" folder.